Ditofry/Ditofry.github.io/_posts/2015-08-20-semantics-of-vr.md

 date: 2015-08-20
 ---

+## Some of the terms that they use in the biz!

-Mostly a quick reference for talking about Virtual Reality in my other posts that I will continue to add to as necessary.
+But mostly a simple, linkable reference for talking about Virtual Reality in my other posts.

 The terminology that I use comes from the [writings][mel-writings] of [Mel Slater][mel], a leading researcher in the field of virtual reality, and is